Canon 600D vs Sony A6000

 It is notable that the 600D has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 600D and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the A6000 have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 600D and A6000 can be found, respectively, in the Canon 600D Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Is the Canon 600D better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.